-ATTEST:

 WITNESS the following signatures and seals:

-(SEAL) For the Municipality:
+(SEAL)For the Municipality:

-(SEAL) For the Landowner:
+(SEAL)For the Landowner:

+(SEAE)FOI the Landowner.

+·

-I, , a Notary Public in and for the County and State, 20, do
+l, , a Notary Public in and for the County and State

-aforesaid, whose commission expires on the day of, 20, do
+I, aforesaid, whose commission expires on the day of

-the foregoing Agreement bearing date of the whose name(s) is/are signed to day of, 20, has

-acknowledged the same before me in my said Co ounty and State.
+hereby certify that the foregoing Agreement bearing date of the acknowledged the same before me in my said Co day of unty and State.

-GIVEN UNDER MY HAND THIS day of,
+GIVEN UNDER MY HAND THIS day of , 20

+NOTA DV DUDUO

 NOTARY PUBLIC

 (SEAL)

-Appendix D

-Soil Hydrologic Group Classification
+Appendix D - Soil Hydrologic Group Classification